See the Series Introduction for Just Tao It, Part I: HERE

 —

-One of the great leadership delusions is the belief that courage means more force.
+One of the most persistent leadership delusions is the belief that courage primarily means applying more force.
+Push harder.
+Move faster.
+Dominate the room.
+Win the argument.
+Control the outcome.
+Remove hesitation.
+Project certainty.

-This is why the Tao’s warning matters.
+This is part of what gives the Tao’s warning so much enduring relevance:

 In daring or caution, harm and benefit arrive together.